 Someone Must Decrease

-For Christ to increase, we need to decrease, but leaders sometimes are worried about their followers and disciples perceiving them as imperfect people.
-They put on a show in front of their congregations, lest someone should think of them as sinners like the rest of us.
+For Christ to increase, we need to decrease.
+However, some leaders are worried about their followers and disciples perceiving them as imperfect people that they put on a show in front of their congregations.
+Otherwise, people would stop imitating them and classify them as sinners like the rest of us.
+What they do not teach is that the only person we should be striving to imitate is Jesus.